You Mean the World to Me (Toni Braxton song)

 "You Mean the World to Me" is a song by American singer-songwriter Toni Braxton.
 It was written and produced by Antonio "L.A."
 Reid, Kenneth "Babyface" Edmonds, and Daryl Simmons for her self-titled debut album (1993).
 Selected as the album's fourth single, it was released on CD on April 21, 1994, by LaFace and Arista Records.
 It peaked at number seven on the US Billboard Hot 100 and number three on the Billboard Hot R&B Singles chart, while reaching the top 10 in Canada.
 The accompanying music video for "You Mean the World to Me" was directed by Lionel C. Martin.
+The song received an nomination in the category for Female R&B/soul single at the 1995 Soul Train Music Awards.

 Critical reception

 Larry Flick from Billboard magazine described the song as a "warm and fuzzy ballad", adding that "finger-poppin' rhythms give motion to a virtual mountain of slick synths.
 Of course, her increasingly familiar vocal style is a total joy.
 Watch this one soar up the charts within mere moments."
 Troy J. Augusto from Cash Box named it Pick of the Week, describing it as "a down-tempo soul burner", that "actually brings Toni closer to the style of Whitney Houston, her closest R&B competitor.
 Already in heavy rotation at many urban stations, a sure-bet hit."
 Alan Jones from Music Week named it "a typically tuneful, intelligent and pleasing LA and BabyFace creation, custom-built for Braxton's soulful scale-sliding.
 As well as being a hit in its own right, expect this to push her album into a higher orbit."

 Dele Fadele from NME wrote, "Toni Braxton is gifted with a gospel-tinged voice, but the big-money LA & Babyface production smothers her in molasses."
 Ralph Tee from the Record Mirror Dance Update commented, "On the back of two hits, this record should face very little resistance as it eases nicely into the charts.
 Vocally, the track gives Toni another opportunity to showcase one of the best set of tonsils about and forces the shuffling midtempo pace and production to take a back seat."
 Another Record Mirror editor, James Hamilton, named it a "glorious gurgling sultry swayer" in his weekly dance column.